mouseandthebillionaire/aitp/Script.md

 Let's stop here for a second.
 It's nice to be here together, right?
 And we are together.
 We're in the same space.
 We're both occupying this space under the bridge.
 But not the same time?
 I'm here at 7pm on a very very rainy day in the end of May, and you'll be here later.
 What is it like for you today?
 Is the weather pleasant?
 Sunny?
 Warm?
 Overcast?
 Also rainy?

 It's odd that we're in this same space, spread through time, but we're still together.
 We can both look at the swan boats.
 As I look at them, they are lashed together, with the wind whipping the waves around them.
 What do they look like to you?
-What is the one word that describes a swan boat in your time?
+What is the one word that describes _your_ swan boats?

-(INsert some sort of game here?
-Number guessing?
-I don't know)
+Oh, that makes me think of a game we can play.
+Copycat!
+On the count of three we'll both try and say the same word out loud.
+We'll try 5 times and see how many times we can get on the same wavelength.
+You ready?

 It's amazing that we can still engage in this state of play together.
 We agree to enter in this space, what game designers call "the magic circle" and look at the world through that specific lens of play.
 I could easily leave you a message here that you could find.
 Look around.
 Maybe I did?
 Am I the one who wrote ducks for life?